YunoHost/doc/install_on_debian.md

 ### Post-install

-Once the install finished, the script will ask you two parameters to procede the post-install :
+Once the install finished, the script will ask you two parameters to procede the post-install:

 1. **domain name** : Please choose the domain name wich will point to your Yunohost IP.
 You can choose to use a subdomain of **nohost.me** or **noho.st**, in that case the DNS configuration will be automatic, you will just have to wait three minutes to the end of the post-install.
 Or you can use your own [well configured domain name](#/dns)

-2. **administrator password** : this is the password to administer you yunohost instance, **choose it strong** and don't share it, without it you can loose your system.
+2. **administrator password** : this is the password to administer your yunohost instance, **choose it strong** and don't share it, without it you can loose your system.

 after the post-install script you will be able to access to your administration [web interface](#/admin) **https://your-domain.org/ynhadmin** or to amdinister your yunohost via the command-line interface called "[moulinette](#/moulinette)".